ibm-cloud-docs/discovery-data/sdu-pretrained.md

 ![Shows a JSON snippet that contains an enriched_html field with a table object that contains sections such as section_title, row_headers, table_headers, location, and so on.](images/sdu-table-output.png){: caption="Figure 1.
 JSON table representation" caption-side="bottom"}

+If you want to extract information from both the `html` and `enriched_html` fields, you can use the `location` object to identify the content because it is common between the two fields.

 For more information about the structure of indexed tables, see [Understanding tables](/docs/discovery-data?topic=discovery-data-understanding_tables).

 ## Troubleshooting issues